Andean Goose: here’s the scoop

 The Andean goose does not face any immediate threats as they are well isolated due to the high altitude and wide range they live in.
 These beautiful birds rarely come into contact with humans.

-Rare in zoos, the Buttonwood Park Zoo is home to two Andean geese.
+Rare in zoos, the Buttonwood Park Zoo is home to four Andean geese.

 Open grassland, bogs in mountain valleys, river plains and shore meadows of lakes and lagoons.